-Polling Places Are Closing Due To COVID-19, It Could Tip Races In 1 Swing State
+Polling Places Are Closing Due To COVID-19.
+It Could Tip Races In 1 Swing State

 Overall, Iowans tend to vote at higher rates than residents of other states, with turnout often hitting 70% during presidential elections.

-Despite everything, Brown is optimistic voters will find a way, even during a pandemic.
+Despite everything, Brown is optimistic that voters will find a way, even during a pandemic.

 "I'm certain that it's going to make it harder for people to vote.
 But I am seeing a resolve right now, where people are determined," Brown said.
 "Whatever you do, we're going to counteract it."